bentriom/radiopreditool/README.md

 - `RADIOMICS_PARAMS_FILE`: a file that contains the settings for pyradiomics.
 - `LABELS_T_ORGANS_FILE`: a file that associates each numeric "T" label to a suborgan.
 - `NAME_SUPER_T_FUNC`: the name of the function in `workflow/scripts/radiopreditool_utils.py` to use when creating a super set of "T" labels.
-Example: each label in 320:324 is associated to the super T label 1320.
+Example: each label in 320:324 is associated with the super T label 1320.
 - `LABELS_SUPER_T_VOI`: The super "T" labels where dosiomics should be extracted from.
 - `LABELS_SUPER_T_VOI`: The T labels where dosiomics should be extracted from.
 - `FCCSS_CLINICAL_DATASET`: The FCCSS aggregated clinical database ("base assemblée")